oweitman/ioBroker.openligadb/README.md

 * widget gameday: optional you can show informations about the goalgetters
 ### 0.0.11
 * widget gameday: fix issue with not working gamedaycount
+### 0.8.0
+* push version for latest repository. fix some typos. fix a problem with date handling on different OS

 ## License
 MIT License